IGITUGraz/L2L/doc/intro.rst

 (Documentation linked below):

 1. :meth:`~ltl.optimizees.optimizee.Optimizee.create_individual` : Called to return a random individual_ (returns an Individual-Dict_)
-2. :meth:`~ltl.optimizees.optimizee.Optimizee.bounding_func` : Called to return a clipped version of individual_ (returns an Individual-Dict_)
-3. :meth:`~ltl.optimizees.optimizee.Optimizee.simulate` : Runs the actual simulation and returns a fitness vector
+2. :meth:`~ltl.optimizees.optimizee.Optimizee.simulate` : Runs the actual simulation and returns a fitness vector

 In order to maintain a consistent framework for communication between the optimizer and optimizee it is required to enforce certain requirements on the behaviour of the above functions.
 The details of these requirements for the